 Evidence-Based

-Physical therapist guiding knee rehabilitation exercises post-regenerative treatment
+Physical therapist guiding knee rehabilitation exercises for knee osteoarthritis after stem cell support

 Physical Rehabilitation

-Structured rehabilitation is vital for restoring knee mobility and strength through range of motion exercises, strengthening routines, balance training, and functional activities.
-View our rehab therapy section.
+Structured rehabilitation is important for supporting knee mobility and strength through range of motion exercises, strengthening routines, balance training, and functional activities.
+View our rehab therapy section or explore specific knee exercises for osteoarthritis.

 Weeks to Months